 When you think of epic western landscapes, what comes to mind is probably those of Albert Bierstadt.
-Karen McWhorter, the curator of the Whitney Western Art Museum, said he stood out as a Western painter because he really brought 1800’s East Coast and European audiences to a scene they otherwise couldn’t imagine.
+Karen McWhorter, the Scarlett Curator of Western American Art for the Whitney Western Art Museum, said he stood out as a Western painter because he really brought 1800’s East Coast and European audiences to a scene they otherwise couldn’t imagine.

 She said the painting Island Lake really struck viewers who’d never visited the Wind River Range in central Wyoming.